 That brings out the best in me.
 More than anything, I am so appreciative of the role I have.
 But I really love more the opportunity that I have here to make an impact, whether it’s on the brand or the people here.

-And no matter what role you’re in, what level you’re in, what industry you’re in, what organization you’re in…if you love what you’re doing, it won’t feel like work.
+And no matter what role you’re in, what industry you’re in, what organization you’re in…if you love what you’re doing, it won’t feel like work.
 Make your career about having an impact on something as well as yourself.

 Wow.
 Thank you so much for all of this sage advice, Nivera.
 Your insights have been absolutely great.